alshedivat/al-folio/_pages/about.md

 Hi there!
 I'm Chinmaya Kausik, a rising 2nd year mathematics Ph.D. student at UMich working on sequential decision making, statistics, optimization and machine learning.
 I am being co-advised by [Prof. Ambuj Tewari](https://ambujtewari.github.io/) and [Prof. Martin Strauss](https://web.eecs.umich.edu/~martinjs/).

 These days, my work focuses on sequential decision making with offline data, with side projects in deep learning and control theory.
-I intend to combine my interests with differential privacy very soon.
+I intend to add differential privacy to the mix very soon.
 On the other hand, a lot of my undergraduate background is in geometry, topology and dynamics with work in computer-assisted topology and geometry.
 Check out my [projects](current engagements, future plans and past projects) (along with post-mortems) and [interests](more)!

 **What do I care about, broadly?**
 * Mathematical problems motivated by tangible, real-world questions.